packmad/IntrosecFuzzing/README.md

 1. Download the `fuzzme.exe` executable from [our CTF website](https://introsec.s3.eurecom.fr/challenges#FuzzMe-3)
 2. Copy `fuzzme.exe` in the `fuzzme_exe` folder
 3. Implement your fuzzer, and plug it into `sut_examples/fuzzme_exe.py`
+4. Create your Docker container
-4. Run it: `python3 sut_examples/fuzzme_exe.py`
+5. Run it: `python3 sut_examples/fuzzme_exe.py`
-5. Wait!
+6. Wait!
 If it takes more than an hour there is something wrong